alextim/astro-lib/packages/astro-robots-txt/README.md

 Sitemap file name before file extension (`.xml`).
 It will be used if the `sitemap` option is `true` or omitted.

-:information: [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) and [astro-sitemap](https://github.com/alextim/astro-lib/tree/main/packages/astro-sitemap) integrations have the `sitemap-index.xml` as their primary output.
+:grey_exclamation: [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) and [astro-sitemap](https://github.com/alextim/astro-lib/tree/main/packages/astro-sitemap) integrations have the `sitemap-index.xml` as their primary output.
+That is why the default value of `sitemapBaseFileName` is set to `sitemap-index`.

 __`astro.config.mjs`__